AdaCore/gnatstudio/docs/users_guide/extending.rst

   The category in the keybindings editor (:menuselection:`Edit --> Key bindings` menu) in which the action is displayed.
-If you specify an empty string, the action is considered part of the implementation and not displayed in the editor and the user won't be able to assign it a keybinding through the graphical user interface (although this can still be done via XML commands).
+If you specify an empty string, the action is considered part of the implementation and not displayed in the editor and the user will not be able to assign it a keybinding through the graphical user interface (although this can still be done via XML commands).

 If you define the same action multiple times, the last definition is used.
-However, items such as menus and buttons that reference the action keep their existing semantics: the new definition is only used for items created after it's defined.
+However, items such as menus and buttons that reference the action keep their existing semantics: the new definition is only used for items created after it is defined.

 The :file:`<action>` tag can have one or several children, all of which specify a command to execute.
 All commands are executed sequentially unless